A unified construction of all the hypergeometric and basic hypergeometric families of orthogonal polynomial sequences: The family of orthogonal polynomial sequences

 Let $z$ be a complex number and consider the difference equation

-The characteristic polynomial of this equation is $ t^3 -z t^2 + z t -1$.
-The sum of its roots equals $z$ and the product of the roots is equal to 1.
-Since 1 is a root we see that the roots can be expressed as 1, $q$, and $q^{-1}$ for some nonzero complex number $q$.
+We consider $s_0, s_1, s_2$ as the initial values of the sequence.
+In order to avoid undefined terms in some formulas it is convenient to define $s_{-1}=s_2 - z (s_1-s_0)$.
+The characteristic polynomial of (6.1) is $ t^3 -z t^2 + z t -1$.
+The sum of its roots equals $z$, the product of the roots is equal to 1, and 1 is a root.
+Therefore we can express the roots as 1, $q$, and $q^{-1}$ where $q$ is a nonzero complex number.
 If $z$ is real and $ -1 \le z \le 3$ then we can write $z= 1+ 2 \cos(\theta)$ and then it is easy to see that $q= \cos(\theta) + i \sin(\theta)$ and hence $q$ and $q^{-1}$ have modulus one.
 If $z=3$ then 1 is a root of the characteristic polynomial with multiplicity three.
-If $z=-1$ then $-1$ is a double root of the characteristic polynomial.
+If $z=-1$ then $-1$ is a double root.

-From now on we suppose that the sequences $h_k$ and $x_k$ are solutions of the difference equation (5.1) and that $h_k \ne h_n$ for $k \ne n$ .
-It is easy to verify that the pointwise (or Hadamard) product of two solutions of (5.1) satisfies the difference equation of order five
+From now on we suppose that the sequences $h_k$ and $x_k$ are solutions of the difference equation (6.1) and that $h_k \ne h_n$ for $k \ne n$.
+It is easy to verify that the termwise (or Hadamard) product of two solutions of (6.1) satisfies the difference equation of order five

 The characteristic polynomial of this equation is $ (t^2-(z^2-2 z -1) t +1) ( t^3 -z t^2 + z t -1)$ and therefore its roots are $ 1,q,q^{-1}, q^2, q^{-2}$.